spread

 For Those Who Have Lost Their Father

 This spread can be adapted as a grief and connection reading.
-Card 4 (current connection) becomes "the connection that continues"—because in tarot's framework, bonds do not simply end.
+Card 4 (current connection) becomes "the connection that continues" — because in tarot's framework, bonds do not simply end.
 Card 6 (path forward) speaks to how you carry this person's influence forward into your own life.

 Many people find that drawing this spread on Father's Day creates a meaningful ritual of remembrance and ongoing relationship.
+The cards surface what has not been resolved and point toward what can still be given or received, even in absence.

 How to Prepare